-- Example 7.3.
-Physical Exercise.
-4 measurements at days 2, 6, 10, and 14 days.
-AR(1) structure turns out to be best here.
-Four time points means that we can fit cubic polynomials for each of the three treatments (12 total parms): these also correspond to intercept + (2df for the 3 treatments) + (3df for the 4 time points) + (6df = 23 for the interaction).
-Output 7.5a shows that the cubic terms are NS: this corresponds to the graph on p.13 too.
-Quadratics in Equation (7.7) are fit in Output 7.5b (looks like quadratic term is only necessary for the "reps" program).
-When we compare with Output 7.5c, we appreciate the true statement of H_A (at least one of the β_2 's is not zero).
-Curves are plotted with data on p.13.
-For Rep's program, taking the derivative of the fitted quadratic, setting to zero, and solving gives maximum strength at about 11 days.
-It turns out that Control curve is essentially flat, and that Weight program keeps climbing over the range of these data. - In Section 7.3 (pp.15-28), we fit a population (linear or nonlinear) model, and then allow the individual subjects to deviate from it in a hierarchical manner by letting the parameters themselves vary. - So, we now have two levels of variability variability around one's curve (σ2) and individual variability in the parameters (with additional variances); often, we assume that the parameters have a Normal distribution, although this is hard to verify in practice. - Example 7.4 fits two population lines one for each of two treatments - with individual variation in one's intercept and slope, assumed to have the MVR Normal distribution on p.17 (top).
-That makes 5 variance terms in total; another is added since the intercept variability appears to differ by treatment. - Full model on p.17 and Output 7.6a.
-Wald test of whether the covariance term 'var_01' can be dropped says 'yes' but Likelihood test says 'no'.
-Reduced model on p.18 bottom and Output 7.6b shows we can retain equal slopes.
-Interpretation of Output 7.6c is key and on p.20.
+- In Section 7.3 (pp.13-21), we fit a population (linear or nonlinear) model, and then allow the individual subjects to deviate from it in a hierarchical manner by letting the parameters themselves vary. - So, we now have two levels of variability variability around one's curve (σ^2) and individual variability in the parameters (with additional variances); often, we assume that the parameters have a Normal distribution, although this is hard to verify in practice. - Example 7.4 fits two population lines one for each of two treatments with individual variation in one's intercept and slope, assumed to have the MVR Normal distribution on p.14.
+That makes 4 variance terms in total; another is added since the intercept variability appears to differ by treatment. - Full model on p.15 and Output 7.6a.
+Wald test of whether the covariance term 'sb01' can be dropped says 'yes' but Likelihood test says 'no'.
+Reduced model on p.15 bottom and Output 7.6b shows we can retain equal slopes.
+Interpretation of Output 7.6b is key and on p.16.